-In connection with our initial public offering, we identified an error in previously-issued combined financial statements of Hudson Group which required a restatement of our statement of cash flows for the year ended December 31, 2014.
-The error was caused by a material weakness in our internal control related to accounting for the Nuance acquisition.
-We have begun taking measures and plan to continue to take measures to remediate this material weakness, including designing and implementing a new control over the review of assumptions made in business combinations, specifically the assumptions made that affect the determination and presentation of the statement of cash flows.
+As part of management's assessment of its internal control over financial reporting for the fiscal year ending December 31, 2018, management identified a material weakness in our internal control over financial reporting, as defined in the SEC guidelines for public companies.
+The material weakness identified relates specifically to the procure to pay process and the related internal controls supporting this area.
+As a result, there is a reasonable possibility that a material misstatement of our consolidated financial statements will not be prevented or detected on a timely basis.
+We have initiated remedial measures and plan to continue to take additional measures to remediate this material weakness.
 See "Item 3.
-Key Information - D. Risk factors - Risks relating to our business - We have identified a material weakness in our internal control over financial reporting.
-If we are unable to remediate this material weakness, or if we identify additional material weaknesses in the future or otherwise fail to maintain an effective system of internal controls, we may not be able to accurately or timely report our financial results, or prevent fraud, and investor confidence in our company and the market price of our shares may be adversely affected."
+Key Information - D. Risk factors - Risks relating to our business - We have identified a material weakness in our internal control over financial reporting as part of management's assessment.
+If we are unable to remediate this material weakness, or if we identify additional measures in the future or otherwise fail to maintain an effective system of internal controls, we may not be able to accurately or timely report our financial results, or prevent fraud, and investor confidence in our company and the market price of our shares may be adversely affected."